-Casual employees will not be entitled to the provisions provided for in clause 6.7.1.1 (a) and 6.7.1.1 (b) however eligible casual employees may be entitled to access the 18 weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act.
+- 6.7.10.1 Casual employees will not be entitled to the provisions provided for in clause 6.7.8.1 and 6.7.8.2 however eligible casual employees may be entitled to access the 18 weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act. - 6.7.11.
+Should the benefits payable under the Parental Leave Act change during the life of the Agreement, the Parties agree to review this clause in consultation with all relevant Parties.

-6.8 Paternity Leave
+Clause 6.8 Paternity Leave

-Permanent full-time and part-time employees who have at least 12-months continuous service with the Corporation will be entitled to access one-week paid paternity leave paid at their salary/wage for ordinary hours of work.
+6.8.1.
+Permanent full-time and part-time employees who have at least twelve (12) months' continuous service with the Corporation will be entitled to access one-week paid paternity leave paid at their salary/wage for ordinary hours of work.

-6.9 Cultural Leave
+Clause 6.9 Cultural Leave

-- 6.9.1 The parties are committed to encouraging a greater diversity of cultures within the Corporation.
-They recognise that some employees may have special cultural ceremonies and days that need to be observed and which may conflict with employment responsibilities. - 6.9.2 An employee may apply to use any existing leave entitlements (excluding Personal Leave) for attending special events, ceremonies and rituals associated with the employee's culture. - 6.9.3 While discretion to approve this leave lies with the Corporation, managers are encouraged to support and assist employees to meet their cultural obligations by approving paid leave if appropriate at the ordinary weekly rate.
+- 6.9.1.
+The parties are committed to encouraging a greater diversity of cultures within the Corporation.
+They recognise that some employees may have special cultural ceremonies and days that need to be observed and which may conflict with employment responsibilities. - 6.9.2.
+An employee may apply to use any existing leave entitlements (excluding Personal Leave) for attending special events, ceremonies and rituals associated with the employee's culture. - 6.9.3.
+While discretion to approve this leave lies with the Corporation, managers are encouraged to support and assist employees to meet their cultural obligations by approving paid leave if appropriate at the ordinary weekly rate.

-6.10 Jury Service
+Clause 6.10 Jury Service

-A full time or part time employee who is called to serve on a jury is entitled to leave paid at their ordinary weekly rate of pay, provided that:

-a) the employee notifies the Corporation as soon as possible of the date(s) involved in jury service;

-- b) the employee supplies proof of jury attendance including the relevant dates and times together with full details of the amounts received in respect of the attendance; - c) the employee claims from the relevant Court the full amount payable in respect of jury service and (excepting amounts reimbursed for travelling) repays such amounts in full to the Corporation; - d) the employee, as far as is practicable, will return to work if the jury attendance ceases prior to the end of the normal day's work.
+- 6.10.1.
+A full time or part time employee who is called to serve on a jury is entitled to leave paid at their ordinary weekly rate of pay, provided that: - the employee notifies the Corporation as soon as possible of the date(s) involved in jury service - the employee supplies proof of jury attendance including the relevant dates and times together with full details of the amounts received in respect of the attendance - the employee claims from the relevant Court the full amount payable in respect of jury service and (excepting amounts reimbursed for travelling) repays such amounts in full to the Corporation - the employee, as far as is practicable, will return to work if the jury attendance ceases prior to the end of the normal day's work.

+6.10.2.
 Jury service will count as service for all purposes of the Agreement.